 The Period Poverty Project is a community service organization based in San Diego, CA that advocates for menstrual equity and more freely available access to period products.
 It was created by Yasi Henderson and Andrea Rix as sophomores at The Bishop's School in La Jolla.

 During her leadership in global health course at Brown University in the summer of 2019, Yasi made an action plan to create a service organization centered around period poverty and stigma.
 Her main inspiration was Nadya Okamoto’s book, Period Power, which is about the necessary actions for solving period poverty and how we can all work to debunk the stigma around periods in our daily lives.
 Yasi shared the book with Andrea, who was immediately stirred by the fact that she had never even heard of this problem which affects the health, education, and wellbeing of women all around the world.
 Motivated by their newfound awareness of this often neglected issue, they created the Period Poverty Project in the fall of 2019.

 We are devoted to providing opportunities for you to support our cause.
 If you have any questions about how to get involved, please contact either one of us or our organization's email found on the Contact page!

-Andrea Rix (she/her), 16, is a senior at The Bishop's School.
+Andrea Rix (she/her), 17, is an incoming biology major at Yale University.
 This year, she is most looking forward to connecting with some of the women at local homeless shelters and hearing their stories.
 Through this experience, she hopes to learn more about how menstrual injustice looks in her own community and amplify the voices of women in need.